Jacob-C-Smith/g10/README.md

 >
 > [G10 Schema (JSON Schema)](https://github.com/Jacob-C-Smith/G10-Schema)

+G10 is a multithreaded game engine.
+Examples of other game engines include, Unreal®, Unity®, or Source®.

+GPort is a Blender Addon, and a tool for creating, managing, and editing digital assets for G10.

 G10 Schema is a set of JSON schemas descring valid nontemporal game data.
-In other words, anything stored on the disk, such as scenes, game and server configuration, models, textures, animation, shaders, etc.
+In other words, anything stored on the file system, such as scenes, game and server configuration, 3D models, textures, animation, shaders, etc.

-TODO: Finish README
+To get started with G10, please refer to the [G10 Wiki](https://github.com/Jacob-C-Smith/G10-Vulkan/wiki).